Skip to main content

 name: github-$(tt.params.buildtool)-$(tt.params.framework)-$(tt.params.cbtype)-build-$(tt.params.versioning-type)

-This naming convention facilitates the automatic creation of PipelineRun instances in response to payload from GitHub during Merge Request events.
+This naming convention facilitates the automatic creation of PipelineRun instances in response to payload from GitHub: the review pipeline runs during Merge Request events, and the build pipeline runs after the changes are merged.
 Ensure that the Pipeline name matches this structure to enable the correct triggering of pipeline executions.

-In our case, the build pipeline name should be github-shell-go-app-build-edp
+In our case, the build pipeline name should be github-shell-go-app-build-semver and the review pipeline name should be github-shell-go-app-review.

 Add Tekton Library